Glen & Stephen Thistlewood

 Marigold

-The original Brockwitz name for this pattern was Kopenhagen.
-Also known as Daisy & Cane, and Olympia.
+The original Brockwitz name (OMN) for this pattern was Kopenhagen.
+It is also known as Daisy & Cane, Argyle, and Olympia.

-The overall effect of Tartan is of criss-crossed diamonds that are filled with flat buttons.
-Some items in Tartan also have a very distinctive flat sectioned top edge (castellated).
+The overall effect of Tartan is of criss-crossed diamonds that and flat-topped "buttons".
+Some items in Tartan also have a very distinctive flat sectioned top edge (referred to as a castellated edge), which is seen clearly on the top and the central section of the epergne on the right.

 Tartan creamer